 Art in Salcey Forest

 The original series of nine sculptures was inspired by my observations and experiences whilst walking in Salcey Forest.
 I have since shown some of the sculptures in venues across the East Midlands and in London.
-Falling Seeds has been reinstalled to form a new Art Walk together with the five existing sculptures and three works new to the forest.
+New works have been installed, an old favourite returned and one resited.
+There are currently three sculptures in Salcey Forest.

 The sculptures combine images of archetypal inhabitants our ancestors 'saw' in forests and other wild places, with inspiration from quantum theories of energy and inter-relatedness, and my ongoing interest in depicting three-dimensional forms through line.
 The sculptures are made from fine wires and natural materials, blending with their environment rather than imposing upon it - if you look closely you will discover forms which I hope will add to your enjoyment of this very special place.
 See images of the sculptures and the map (also available on postcards you can pick up in the forest).